Permutation Calculator

 Permutation and combination

-If you switch on the advanced mode, you will be able to find the number of combinations as well.
-Combinations are also ways to choose rr out of nn elements.
+When you select a corresponding checkbox, you can find the number of combinations as well.
+Combinations are also ways to choose out of elements.
 Unlike in permutations, the order of the combinations doesn't matter.

 For example, imagine a bag filled with twelve balls, each one of a different color.
 You pick five balls at random.
 How many distinct sets of balls can you get?